-- Time to bake…no need to chill dough!
+- Time to bake…no need to chill the dough!
 Roll cookie dough into 2 tablespoon-sized balls.
 Roll balls in granulated sugar, and then place at least 2 inches apart on a greased (or Silpat/parchment lined) baking sheet.
 Dough will be sticky.

 - Let cookies cool for 5 minutes before devouring or placing on a wire rack to cool completely!
-Store in an airtight container for up to 3-4 days for maximum freshness.

-- To refrigerate cookie dough or not?!
+- To refrigerate cookie dough or not?
 I tested refrigerating cookie dough for 2 hours and not refrigerating cookie dough.
 I actually preferred not refrigerating dough for this recipe.
 The result was slightly softer, as opposed to chewier cookies.
 The choice is up to you!